 Powassan virus Antibodies

-The Native Antigen Company is pleased to offer a monoclonal antibodies recognising Powassan virus NS1 protein, which is suitable for the development of specific immunoassays.
-This antibody has been tested against our renowned mammalian-expressed, recombinant NS1 proteins, and shown to cross-react with TBEV NS1, but not with any other flavivirus NS1 proteins tested
+The Native Antigen Company offers a range of monoclonal antibodies that recognise Powassan virus NS1 protein, suitable for the development of specific immunoassays.
+This antibody has been tested against our mammalian-expressed, recombinant NS1 proteins, and shown to cross-react with TBEV NS1, but not with any other flavivirus NS1 proteins tested.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.